RWANDA: Article 6 Readiness & Carbon Market Internship Program (GGGI)

 • Prepare mitigation projects for future carbon trading

-The Rwanda readiness project officially started in early 2025.
+The Rwanda readiness project officially began in early 2025.

 Internship Opportunity: What You’ll Do